 Meanings of Discourage

 Discourage means to cause someone to lose enthusiasm, confidence, or determination, often leading them to give up on an effort or goal.
-It can also mean to dissuade someone from doing something by presenting negative consequences or expressing disapproval.
+It can also mean to dissuade someone from doing something by presenting negative consequences or expressing disapproval—similar to the way disapproval can make a person feel judged or held back.

 Definition